 Automobile Total Loss Thresholds

-Damage to vehicle is greater than 75% of fair retail value prior to damage.
+A salvage vehicle (total loss) occurs when an insurance company or any other person pays or makes other monetary settlement to a person when a vehicle is damaged and the damage to the vehicle is greater than or equal to 75% of the fair market value of the vehicle prior to the damage.
 Vehicle is “salvage” when (1) frame or engine removed and not immediately replaced, or (2) when insurer has paid a total loss on vehicle.
 Insurer buys the vehicle from insured for the FMV of the salvage and then applies to the state for salvage title.
 Ala.
 Stat. § 32-8-87(d).

 Automobile and Property: No applicable statute, Administrative Code provision or case law exists.
 Alabama’s Department of Insurance orally advises this issue is generally governed by contract law to extent provided in the policy.
 Policy language can modify the Made Whole Doctrine.
 Ex parte State Farm & Cas.
 Co., 764 So.2d 543 (Ala.
 2000).
 The insured can’t claim it’s not made whole merely because of a deductible it paid.

 Diminution of Value